ckruger0/IDD-Fa18-Lab3/README.md

 ### 3. IR Proximity Sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
-Does it match up with what you expect from the datasheet?**
+Does it match up with what you expect from the datasheet?**<BR>
+ There is increased voltage the closer you are to the proximity sensor (aside from a small drop off when you get too close), and it drops off rapidly as you move away from the sensor.
+This is roughly in line with what I expected from the datasheet, however their chart has a more pronounced parabolic shape.

 **b.
 Upload your merged code to your lab report repository and link to it here.**

-## Optional.
-Graphic Display

-**Take a picture of your screen working insert it here!**

 ## Part D. Logging values to the EEPROM and reading them back